-14 Learnir ng Outcomes The pro The programme will enable students to develop the knowledge and skills listed below.
-On successful comple completion of the programme, the student will be able to: Knowle Knowledge and Understanding K1 Demonstrate a broad knowledge and competency of the underlying principles of the biological sciences.
-K2 nvestigate and analyse current issues of wider concern to society and the world in the Animal Management sector. К3 Understand current husbandry and management practices of a variety of animals in a ν2 range of captive settings. К4 Apply theoretical aspects of animal behaviour and training to the management of the health and welfare of captive/domestic animals.
-Cogniti ve/Intellectual Skills (insert additional rows as necessary) C1 Recognise and evaluate moral, ethical and social issues relating to the industry.
-C2 Apply knowledge and skills to solve a range of problems relating to the Animal Management sector.
-C3 Propose and conduct independent scientific research using testable hypotheses, drawing accurate conclusions from the data collected.
-Practic Practical/Professional Skills (insert additional rows as necessary) P1 Work safely and competently in a range of practical environments relevant to the sector.
+14 Learning Out comes - me will enable students to develop the knowledge and skills listed below.
+On successful f the programme, the student will be able to: Knowledge a nd Understanding К1 Demonstrate a broad knowledge and competency of the underlying principles of the biological sciences. К2 Investigate and analyse current issues of wider concern to society and the world in the Animal Management sector. К3 Understand current husbandry and management practices of a variety of animals in a range of captive settings. К4 Apply theoretical aspects of animal behaviour and training to the management of the health and welfare of captive/domestic animals.
+Cognitive/Int ellectual Skills (insert additional rows as necessary) C1 Recognise and evaluate moral, ethical and social issues relating to the industry.
+C2 Apply knowledge and skills to solve a range of problems relating to the Animal Management sector. С3 Propose and conduct independent scientific research using testable hypotheses, drawing accurate conclusions from the data collected.
+Practical/Pro fessional Skills (insert additional rows as necessary) P1 Work safely and competently in a range of practical environments relevant to the sector.
 P2 Accurately observe, record and interpret physical and behavioural signs which allow for the management of health and welfare in animals. Р3 Devise, plan and undertake field, laboratory or other investigations in a responsible, sensitive and safe manner, paying due diligence to risk assessment, ethical and data protection issues, rights of access, and relevant health and safety issues.
-Key Tra ansferable Skills (insert additional rows as necessary) T1 Develop self-management and lifelong learning skills (working independently, time- management and organisational skills).
+Key Transfera able Skills (insert additional rows as necessary) T1 Develop self-management and lifelong learning skills (working independently, time- management and organisational skills).
 T2 Identify and articulate personal skills, abilities, interests and motivations and relate these to career opportunities. Т3 Recognise and evaluate factors which enhance group process and team-working, and modify and evaluate own personal effectiveness within a team.

-15 Key Learning & Teaching Strategy and Methods

-Teaching and delivery will reflect the requirements of each module, in order to ensure that students are able to build the knowledge and skills required to achieve the aims of the programme.
-Primarily, modules will be taught using a mixture of taught sessions and practical workshops as they apply to the content.
-For example, the Introduction to Animal Behaviour module requires delivery of core theoretical content in teacher-led sessions, but also requires students to apply their knowledge to the observation and recording of animal behaviour in a practical setting.
-Practical workshops will take place in the department's current Animal Centre facilities, at Temple Newsam Home Farm, and in laboratory classroom facilities at Leeds City College.

-Teacher-led sessions within a classroom environment are delivered as the primary teaching and learning strategy; supported by externally delivered seminars and/or online discussions; along with e-resources to support the delivery of the curriculum.
+15 Key Learning & Teaching Strategy and Methods are able to bu modules will b the content.
+F theoretical co the observation delivery will reflect the requirements of each module, in order to ensure that students hild the knowledge and skills required to achieve the aims of the programme.
+Primarily, be taught using a mixture of taught sessions and practical workshops as they apply to for example, the Introduction to Animal Behaviour module requires delivery of core ontent in teacher-led sessions, but also requires students to apply their knowledge to on and recording of animal behaviour in a practical setting.
+Practical workshops will in laboratory the department's current Animal Centre facilities, at Temple Newsam Home Farm, and classroom facilities at Leeds City College. learning strate essions within a classroom environment are delivered as the primary teaching and egy; supported by externally delivered seminars and/or online discussions; along with o support the delivery of the curriculum.
 The department uses a VLE platform to present independent study materials to students.
 These resources allow for independent learning as well as access to support materials when working off campus.